 Continuous Integration (CI) is a DevOps practice that streamlines code releases by automatically building and testing new source code.
 An automated pipeline checks code commits and either merges them to the central project repository or alerts developers of encountered problems.
 It greatly decreases the time needed to validate code updates, ensuring their high quality and reflecting the difference between devops and devsecops.

 Developers work with a shared repository.
-They use a centralized version control system to commit all code changes, even the smallest.
+They commit all code changes via a centralized version control system (Jenkins, GitLab CI, or GitHub Actions), even the smallest ones.

 A pipeline is triggered when developers push a commit.
-It compiles the code.
-Then, it runs unit and integration tests to validate build stability, a crucial part of DevOps automation.
+It compiles the committed code.
+Then, it runs unit and integration tests to validate build stability.

 Reduced Integration Risks